SachinSaligram/alexa-scrum-bot/Alexa-Deploy/DEPLOY.md

  Utterance at echosim.io - "Ask Scrumster to schedule meeting tomorrow".
 Ouput -
  ![img](https://github.ncsu.edu/rmuddur/Scrumster/blob/master/Alexa-Deploy/se17.PNG)

-login - all google accpunts listed above - see when users are free and try to schedule at that time. - show when no time matches - block 9-5 , - gives no output, tells could not schedule meeting (using only 9-5 EST eastern time -) - team's not free try another date - response, if block date deleted - gives output again.
+ **Note** - For best results, testing can be done by using Amazon Echo device (Alexa) by linking it to our Amazon Developer account whose credentials have been given above.

+### Exploratory Testing and Code Inspection
+We have used JIRA REST APIs for all scrum board related activities and Google Calendar API for scheduling meeting service.
+We have not hard coded or used mock server.
+Extensive testing can be perfomed at echosim.io

-### Worksheet
+### Task Tracking - Worksheet
-The Worksheet for Milestone 4 (DEPLOY) can be found here: [Worksheet](https://github.ncsu.edu/rmuddur/Scrumster/blob/master/Alexa-Deploy/WORKSHEET.md)
+The Worksheet for Task Tracking for Milestone 4 (DEPLOY) can be found here: [Worksheet](https://github.ncsu.edu/rmuddur/Scrumster/blob/master/Alexa-Deploy/WORKSHEET.md)